 It isn’t just the sights that have residents and business owners concerned.
 It’s also the sounds.

-A letter addressed to the Minister of Transporation and Infrastructure Claire Trevena expresses the group’s concerns about the quarry’s location – 430 metres off of Highway 9: a narrow two-way road and the only route in and out of the Village.
+A letter addressed to the Minister of Transportation and Infrastructure Claire Trevena expresses the group’s concerns about the quarry’s location – 430 metres off of Highway 9, a narrow two-way road and the only route in and out of the Village.

-“Hot Springs Road provides the local residents, tourists and visitors the only evacuation route in the event of a natural catastrophe such as forest fire, flooding or an earthquake.”
+“Hot Springs Road provides the local residents, tourists and visitors the only evacuation route in the event of a natural catastrophe such as forest fire, flooding or an earthquake,” the letter reads.

 Large numbers of the concerned citizens have also sent letters to the minister of agriculture and the Agricultural Land Commission.